 Apply a capo on fret 2 to be in the correct key of A.

-You get the full TAB for Intro and strumming pattern for the song in the Intermediate Guitar Course.
+You get the full TAB for the intro and the strumming patterns when you take the intermediate course.

-Take the Intermediate Guitar Course and the ‘A Change Is Gonna Come’ lesson cover:
+Take the intermediate course and the full ‘A Change Is Gonna Come’ guitar lesson cover: